IPMI-NWU/GD-ViG/README.md

 # Dataset
 1. The SIIM-ACR dataset can be downloaded from  https://www.kaggle.com/c/siim-acr-pneumothorax-segmentation/data .
 2. The gaze data for SIIM-ACR can be downloaded at https://github.com/HazyResearch/observational .
-3. The division of SIIM-ACR we based on https://github.com/MoMarky/Eye-gaze-Guided-Vision-Transformer?tab=readme-ov-file
+3. The division of SIIM-ACR we based on https://github.com/MoMarky/Eye-gaze-Guided-Vision-Transformer?tab=readme-ov-file .
 4. The EGR-CXR dataset can be downloaded from https://physionet.org/content/egd-cxr/1.0.0/ .

+The collated and processed SIIM-ACR dataset can be accessed via https://drive.google.com/file/d/1qM4LpnnBQWLr_7xlXGrUvJdaMoOjKvUS/view?usp=drive_link .
 ```
 Data/<br>
      ├──MIMIC_Gaze/